-Materês – Their names meaning “Mothers”, and we have Gallicized the Latin usage, more familiar, Matres.
-There was a Matronâ worshipped as the Goddess of the Marne River in France.
+Materês – Their names meaning “Mothers”, based on an early Gallo-Greek inscription.
+Related, a Matronâ worshipped as the Goddess of the Marne River in France.
 It is unknown if She is a singular form of these Mother Goddesses or a different Goddess entirely, but to be safe, we will assume She is distinct.
 As all of these Mother Goddesses are distinct from one another.
 Often tied into very specific tribes, but also one or many nations.
 So we have a very broad spectrum when it comes to these Goddesses.

 Romans in these places worshipped Them too, of course, but it’s not really known if they had anything to do with Their cultus at its foundation.
 We just know it was spread all over Gaul.
 They governed many things, often fertility, rivers, and families.
 However, so much more.
 They were involved in war, and many other things.
 They were depicted with fruits, grains, children, dogs, with hair covered and uncovered.
 As well as with pigs.
 Perhaps receiving sacrifice.

-Of note, They were in some areas thought to govern fate.
-Which, for those looking, it could shed some light on a Gaulish version of the women of dates and destinies.
+Of note, They were in some theories thought to govern fate.
+Which, for those looking, it could shed some light on a Gaulish version of the women of fates and destinies.
 Like the Scandinavian Norns, Roman Parcæ, and Greek Fates.
 In Bessus Nouiogalation, this is an important function of our Materês.